yummybian/CarND-Advanced-Lane-Lines/advanced_lane_lines.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

- Here is an example of my result on a test image:
+Here is a screenshot of video output:

 ![alt text][image6]